zoezyn/zoezyn.github.io/_pages/books.md

 permalink: /books/
 author_profile: true
 ---
 I am a big believer in reading and learning.
 I read a lot and listen to podcasts about science, history, philosophy, business, etc. From these various sources, I have selected some that I found most valuable and uplifting.
-These materials helped me build my fundamental knowledge and value, inspired my thinking and cultivated my curiosity.
+These materials helped me build my fundamental knowledge and value, inspired my thinking and curiosity.
 They too had a great impact on my life choices.

 ### Science, History, and Philosophy
 - **[The Vital Question](https://www.goodreads.com/book/show/26530386-the-vital-question)** by Nick Lane